dar5hak/dar5hak.github.io/content/blog/life-with-low-end-hardware.md

 I realize that a lot of this is thanks to the SSD and would not have been so impressive before the upgrade.
 But as mentioned before, it is economic.

-### But it's growing old.
+### But it’s growing old.

-It's not all rainbows and butterflies.
-The device's age shows in a few areas:
+It’s not all rainbows and butterflies.
+The device’s age shows in a few areas:

 - The 1366×768 resolution is fine, but I am spoilt by my HiDPI workstation.
 - The touchpad is tiny.
 (Again, spoilt by workstation, but I have a mouse).
 - The camera applies funky filters to your image unless you pinch the bezel.
-- Some key combos don't work any more.
+- Some key combos don’t work any more.

-There's this balance of good and bad things about it, and it is inevitably approaching a tipping point where the bad outweighs the good.
+There’s this balance of good and bad things about it, and it is inevitably approaching a tipping point where the bad outweighs the good.
 That being said, my old buddy can pull off a few months to a year before I need an upgrade.

 ## Final thoughts

 The bottom line is that it is okay to be conservative about hardware purchases.
 Quality hardware will last several years without needing a replacement.